 Dr. Frederic Laberge

 I grew up in and around Quebec City fascinated about life in all its forms, particularly in the aquatic environment.
 My disposition led me to study biology at the local University, where I experienced scientific research for the first time during a project on fish thermoregulation in the laboratory of Michel Cabanac.
 That experience got me hooked and excited my curiosity about the mechanistic aspects of biology.
 I went on to study metabolic physiology in the rat during my Master's degree.
 Allergy against the laboratory rodent forced a change of animal model for my Ph.D.
 I went to the laboratory of Toshiaki Hara in Winnipeg to study the neurobiology of fish olfaction.
 This degree offered not only the opportunity to go back to my early love of aquatic life, but also the possibility to investigate behaviour, anatomy and physiology at the same time, something I now value greatly.
 My postdoctoral research has focused on comparative aspects of brain anatomy and physiology based on work in amphibians.
 It sharpened my interest in the evolution of the nervous system.
-My future research will target the sensory pathways of amphibians and fish in general, and how sensory information is integrated in the brain regions that control behaviour.
+My current research is focused on the neurobiology of behaviour in amphibians and fish.

 B.Sc.
 Laval 1996